First Luther cabinet: Security policy and the Locarno Treaties

 As a result, Schiele, Schlieben and Neuhaus all resigned their posts.
 The remaining ministers agreed that the Reichstag should not be dissolved and that the government should remain in office, as that would be the only way of getting the parliament's approval for the treaties in time for their formal signing on 1 December.
 Hindenburg agreed to this as well as to Luther's suggestion to have the vacant portfolios be taken over by existing members of the cabinet on a caretaker basis.
 Even the DNVP announced that it would refrain from presenting a motion of no confidence.

 Meanwhile, the French government agreed to a number of changes to the occupation regime in the Rhineland, and in mid-November officially informed the German government.
 Although less than perfectly satisfied with the results, the cabinet agreed that the drawbacks were not sufficient to sink the treaties on their account.
 It was also viewed as a first step towards the desired "hollowing out" of the Treaty of Versailles.

-Disarmament issues were dealt with in a German-Allied exchange of views that ended in mid-November with a mutually satisfying agreement: police forces in barracks would be limited to 32,000, the position of army commander-in-chief was changed to make the senior commanders directly responsible to the Reichswehr minister and making the chief himself a councillor and deputy to the minister.
+Disarmament issues were dealt with in a German-Allied exchange of views that ended in mid-November with a mutually satisfying agreement: police forces in barracks would be limited to 32,000, the position of army commander-in-chief was changed to make the senior commanders directly responsible to the Reichswehr minister and the chief himself a councillor and deputy to the minister.
 Germany also agreed to dissolve paramilitary associations.
 A note from the conference of Allied ambassadors declared itself satisfied with the results and announced the withdrawal from the first Rhineland zone for December 1925 and January 1926.
-On 17 November the cabinet decided to put the Locarno treaties to a Reichstag vote.
-Although strongly opposed by the DNVP they passed with a large majority on 27 November and were signed by Hindenburg a day later.
+On 17 November, the cabinet decided to put the Locarno treaties to a Reichstag vote.
+Although strongly opposed by the DNVP, they passed with a large majority on 27 November and were signed by Hindenburg a day later.

 Domestic policies

-Although the most crucial issues facing the cabinet were in the field of foreign policy, it also had some lasting impact on domestic policies.
+Although the most crucial issues facing the cabinet were in the field of foreign policy, it also had a lasting impact on domestic policies.
 The government notably left its mark on tax law, social law, and the financial relations between the federal government, states and municipalities.
 It also had to deal with the sudden death of the head of state.